Overview

 What is an Integrated Transport Strategy?

-Emerging principles for drafting the Integrated Transport Strategy are:
+The principles proposed in the Draft Integrated Transport Strategy are:

 • People-centered transport